Clinics for NHS Hearing Aids at St Andrew's

 Check for the latest information

-Please return to this page on the St Andrew’s church website regularly for any changes to this information or for any updates on when the clinic might be opening again.
+Please return to this page on the St Andrew’s church website regularly for any changes to this information.
 The web address is www.standrewsgwp.org/hearing

 Best wishes to you all, from the "Hearing Aid Team" at St Andrew's.